 There are plenty of smart speakers on the market that work with either Amazon Alexa or Google Assistant.
-In terms of bang for the buck however, it’s hard to top Amazon’s fourth-generation Echo.
+In terms of bang for the buck however, it’s hard to top Amazon’s 4th gen Echo.
 Its sound is loud and clear with plenty of bass, punching above its $100 pricetag.

 Alexa may also be the best consumer smart home platform, with a wide arsenal of skills and the largest number of compatible accessories.
-The Echo offers its own integrated motion and temperature sensors, and can operate as a Zigbee hub for accessories like Ikea’s Trådfri bulbs.
-It’s slated to get Matter over Thread in late 2022.
+In that regard the Echo offers its own integrated motion and temperature sensors, and can operate as a Zigbee hub for accessories like Ikea’s Trådfri bulbs.
+Matter support is rolling out now, and expect Thread in the near future.

 Google Nest Hub (2nd Generation)

 The 7-inch standard Nest Hub may not be as impressive as the 10-inch Nest Hub Max, but it’s considerably more affordable, and still benefits from Google’s simple and attractive smart display interface.
-Nest Hubs also offer native YouTube and Google Cast support, unlike Amazon’s Echo Show lineup.
+Unlike Amazon’s Echo Show displays, Nest Hubs also offer native YouTube and Google Cast support.

 The standard Hub is engineered as a bedside device first and foremost.
 It deliberately omits a camera, and its signature feature is Sleep Sensing, a technology that mixes radar, audio, light, and temperature data to track how well you sleep and what might be causing disruptions.
 This works surprisingly well, to the point we’re upset Google is planning to paywall it behind Fitbit Premium in 2023.
-Thankfully the Hub is useful in plenty of other places as well, like your kitchen or home office.
+Thankfully the Hub is useful in plenty of other places as well, such as your kitchen or home office.
 Like the 4th gen Echo it already supports Matter, and it’s equipped for Thread.

 Philips Hue White and Color Ambiance Starter Kit

-Smart bulbs are often one of the first things people buy as an upgrade, since they’re relatively affordable and make lighting a lot more convenient and attractive.
-Philips Hue bulbs aren’t the cheapest — in part because but they require a Hue Smart Hub — but that hub can connect up to 50 lights, which avoids burdening your Wi-Fi like hubless products can.
-It also enables reliable automations, and connects your lights to several ecosystems including Alexa, Google Assistant, and HomeKit.
+Smart bulbs are often one of the first things people buy as an upgrade, since they’re (relatively) affordable and make lighting a lot more convenient and attractive.
+Philips Hue bulbs are pricier than most in part because but they require a Hue Smart Hub.
+But one hub can connect up to 50 lights, which avoids burdening your Wi-Fi the way hubless products can.
+The hub also enables reliable automations, and connects your lights to several ecosystems including Alexa, Google Assistant, and HomeKit.

 The Starter Kit featured here bundles a Smart Hub, a Smart Button, and three White and Color Ambiance bulbs.
-There are other cheaper Starter Kits available though, including a White Ambiance option which limits you to “shades” of white from a cool blue to a warm orange.
+There are other cheaper Starter Kits available, including a White Ambiance option which limits you to “shades” of white from a slight blue tint to a warm orange.
 You can alternately buy a hub solo and combine it with any Hue products you like, such as smart lamps and lightstrips.

 Kasa Smart Plug Ultra Mini

-The beauty of a smart plug is that it can automate just about any appliance, so long as you can switch the latter to a permanent powered-on state.
-The list includes any number of lamps, fans, humidifiers, coffee makers, and more.
+The beauty of a smart plug is that it can automate just about any appliance so long as it has a button or switch that will stay locked in an “on” position.
+That includes any number of product categories, such as lamps, fans, TVs, humidifiers, and coffee makers.

 The Ultra Mini connects via Wi-Fi, and supports Alexa and Google Assistant.
-Its compact design helps avoid blocking outlets, and you can get a two-pack for about $15.
+Its compact design helps avoid blocking outlets, and you can get a two-pack for $17 or less.
 That’s pretty cheap, so you can put the savings towards decking out the rest of your home.

 myQ Chamberlain Smart Garage Control

 Automatic garage doors have an obvious appeal, since nothing says luxury like having your garage open before you even pull into the driveway.
 Chamberlain’s accessory connects to your existing door system (check compatibility), and is primarily controlled via a smartphone app.
-It’s also one of the few products certified for Amazon Key, which lets Amazon drivers drop packages off in your garage.
+It’s also one of the few products certified for Amazon Key, which lets Amazon drivers drop packages off in your garage if you’re comfortable.

 Third-party platform support is unfortunately pretty narrow.
 Your only real options are IFTTT and HomeKit, the latter only if you own a myQ Home Bridge module, now discontinued.
 In any case, make sure your garage has a strong Wi-Fi signal — most people don’t think to extend their network that far.